schittap/GDP-Per-Capita/README.md

 # GDP-Per-Capita
 2024-25 UCLA Bruin Reserve Bank Project 3 Research Paper.
-Data visualization done on my own after presenting to think tank.
+Since our paper read like a literature review/humanities paper, I went back and created data visualizations to supplement discussion of the topic after our midpoint and final presentations.